jliszka/jliszka.github.com/_drafts/probablistic-graphical-models.md

 a node with incoming arrows as a probability distribution parameterized on some set of inputs; in other words, a function from some set of inputs to a probability distribution.

-It's easy to translate a PGM into code.
+It's easy to translate a PGM into code using this [toy probability library]({{ site.poss[0].url }}).
 All we need are the observed frequencies for each node and its inputs.
 Let's try the traffic jam graph.
 I'll make up some numbers and we'll see how it works.

 <!-- more -->